 Weight-related issues- drinking more water, eating nutrient-rich food, exercising, avoiding processed food, etc

 As women, wives, and mothers, we need to face our problems the same way.
-Soon, what we thought was unsolvable will be behind us, resolved, serving as a memory that we can do all things through Christ who strengthens us.
+Soon, what we thought was unsolvable will be behind us.
+Anchored as a memory that we can do all things through Christ who strengthens us.